SARAH-HADDAD/Design-Resources/readme.md

 [Ui sources](https://www.uisources.com/home) | Real design inspiration.
 [Dribbble](https://dribbble.com/shots) | Millions of designers and agencies around the world showcase their portfolio work on Dribbble.
 [Colors and Fonts](https://www.colorsandfonts.com/) | A collection of color and typography resources for Web Developers and Digital Designers to find inspiration.
+[Logopond](https://logopond.com) | Logopond is an inspirational site & showcase of identity work from designers of varying abilities all across the world.
 []() |

 <div align="right">